A Stategic Location

 Siena is a province as well as a city – the capital city is named Siena – or Sienna.
-Although we’re part of the Commune of TORRITA DI SIENA – Little Tower of Siena although we are closer to Sinalunga, a very authentic medieval hill town in the Orcia Chiana Ridge.
+We’re part of the Commune of TORRITA DI SIENA – Little Tower of Siena although we are closer to Sinalunga, a very authentic medieval hill town in the Orcia Chiana Ridge.
 From the garden at Siena House we can see 7 medieval hill towns, including the well known Cortona and Montepulciano, the previously mentioned ‘lost in time’ old town of Sinalunga – and the lesser known double walled Lucignano.
 Many well known visits – including Pienza – are well within half an hour’s drive and Siena City is about 35 minutes away.
-Read about our favourite visits at this link: Places We Love
+Read about our favourite visits in our Tuscany Guide

 Florence is one hour North (without traffic delays) and Rome is 2 hours South (ditto) It’s a 10 minute drive to the motorway.
 This location has been an important stop for North-South travelers for centuries, and has a very interesting history but international tourism has not really arrived in number yet.
 Here at this location we’re also not too far from the province of Arezzo, including some gorgeous Chianti towns well worth visiting.